top of page

 Writer's picture: Ross the Fig BOSSRoss the Fig BOSS

-I’ve personally grown and tested hundreds of fig varieties over the years, often at great expense, so I could share what I’ve learned.
+As for my background, I've personally grown and tested hundreds of fig varieties over many years, often at great expense, so I could share what I’ve learned.
 I’ve also spoken with growers from different regions and learned from their successes and challenges.
 My goal is to help you figure out which fig varieties are best for your climate.

 For more fig-related content like this, feel free to subscribe to the monthly Fig Boss newsletter at the top of the page.